EngineerFergus/hello_c/readme.md

 # The C Programming Language

-This repo holds the code written while reading "The C Programming Language" by Brian Kernighan and Dennis Ritchie
+This repo holds the code written while reading "The C Programming Language", Second Edition, by Brian Kernighan and Dennis Ritchie